-As we enter the days and weeks before Easter, it’s appropriate for us to set aside time to reflect on the astonishing truth that Christ Jesus—the Son of God—came in order to die, that broken sinners could have our sins forgiven and be reconciled to God.
+As we enter the days and weeks before Easter, it’s appropriate for us to set aside time to reflect on the astonishing truth that Christ Jesus, the Son of God, came in order to die that broken sinners could have their sins forgiven and be reconciled to God.
 We hope that the resources listed below will be helpful to you as you contemplate this wonderful gift.

 Here is satisfying truth, painstakingly quarried and crafted for the needs of God’s people.

 In a culture where crosses have become little more than decorative accessories and jewelry, how easy it is for even the most well-intended Christian to rush from Palm Sunday to Easter Sunday without thoughtfully contemplating the cross and all that it means.
 Yet we miss out on spiritual riches when we do.

 So that we all may linger at the cross during the Easter season—and stay near it the whole year through—editor Nancy Guthrie has compiled this special anthology.
 It draws from the works and sermons of classic theologians such as Luther, Edwards, Spurgeon, Ryle, and Augustine, and from leading contemporary communicators such as John Piper, R. C. Sproul, Francis Schaeffer, John MacArthur, Skip Ryan, and Joni Eareckson Tada to help readers enter into an experience of Christ’s passion and anchor their hope in the power of His resurrection.

 Why?
 The most important questions anyone can ask are: Why was Jesus Christ crucified?
 Why did He suffer so much?
 What has this to do with me?
 Finally, who sent Him to His death?
 The answer to the last question is that God did.
 Jesus was God’s Son.
 The suffering was unsurpassed, but the whole message of the Bible leads to this answer.